Istrian Coast Cycling Holiday

 22 miles/35 kms

-Leaving Piran you continue south along the coast, first through the slovenian spa town of Portorôz and then around the extensive salt pans of Sečovlje (top tip – you can get some great shots here if you catch the early morning light).
+Leaving Piran you continue south along the coast, first through the slovenian spa town of Portorôz and then around the extensive salt pans of Sečovlje (top tip – try to set off early to see this spectacle in the early morning light).
 You then leave Slovenia and cross the border into Croatia.
 The route leads you inland across some slightly more hilly terrain before descending to the bustling little port of Umag, where you will spend the night.
 Over the years the town has spread around the whole bay but don’t miss the original, beautiful medieval village on the bay’s southern flank.

 Day 4 : Umag – Poreč